FilippoSmald1/HRP-4-Dart-Simulation/README.md

                   or
              git checkout tags/v6.6.1

 to not checkout the latest tag of DART 6, otherwise you may have issues in running the code.
 The problem is only related to Dart, so if you are already practiced with it, feel free to use any version.
+Attention: the mesh paths in HRP-4 urdf file must be modified!

 SIMULATION REMARKS